NYSE Margin Debt and the Market

 The Latest Margin Data

 The NYSE margin debt data is a few weeks old when it is published.
 The NYSE margin debt data is a few weeks old when it is published.
-The latest debt level is up 2.3% month-over-month, reversing trend of the previous three months but well off its real (inflation-adjusted) record high in April of last year.
+The latest debt level is down 0.8% month-over-month, the second consecutive month of decline, but it is still off its interim low set in February.
+This metric is well below its record high set 14 months ago in April of last year.
 Here is an overlay of margin debt and the S&P 500 adjusted for inflation.
-Here is an overlay of margin debt and the S&P 500 adjusted for inflation.
-In nominal terms, the S&P 500 peaked on May 21st of last year.
-The monthly close peak, adjusted for inflation was three months earlier in February.
+In real terms as we write the, the S&P 500 has been setting record highs.

 At the suggestion of Mark Schofield, Managing Director at Strategic Value Capital Management, LLC, we've created the same chart with margin debt inverted so that we see the relationship between the two as a divergence.